Meghan Markle Will Be Pregnant By The End Of The Year And Give Birth Next Summer, Says Tarot Card Reader

 Meghan Markle will be pregnant by the end of this year and will give birth to a girl next summer, The Sun is reporting.
-And you can take that to the bank, because the claim is being made by columnist Kerry King, who is a Tarot card-reading mystic, and she’s merely reporting what the cards have foretold.
+And you can take that to the bank because the claim is being made by columnist Kerry King, who is a Tarot card-reading mystic, and she’s merely reporting what the cards have foretold.

 Meghan Markle is a lot like the Duggar women, in that the ink is barely dry on her marriage license and already the topic of her first pregnancy is a thing.
 Unlike the Duggar women, however, Meghan is not under great pressure to start having children – and having a lot of them – as soon as is humanly possible.
 And indeed, if she became pregnant too quickly after the wedding, eyebrows would be raised.